ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Is true if the given controller matches the given hand.

 The IsControllerOfHand method is used to check if a given controller game object is of the hand type provided.

+#### IsControllerLeftHand/1

+  > `public static bool IsControllerLeftHand(GameObject checkController)`

+  * Parameters
+   * `GameObject checkController` - The controller object that is being checked.
+  * Returns
+   * `bool` - Is true if the given controller is the left controller.

+The IsControllerLeftHand method is used to check if a given controller game object is the left handed controller.

+#### IsControllerRightHand/1

+  > `public static bool IsControllerRightHand(GameObject checkController)`

+  * Parameters
+   * `GameObject checkController` - The controller object that is being checked.
+  * Returns
+   * `bool` - Is true if the given controller is the right controller.

+The IsControllerRightHand method is used to check if a given controller game object is the right handed controller.

+#### GetActualController/1

+  > `public static GameObject GetActualController(GameObject givenController)`

+  * Parameters
+   * `GameObject givenController` - The GameObject of the controller.
+  * Returns
+   * `GameObject` - The GameObject that is the actual controller.

+The GetActualController method will attempt to get the actual SDK controller object.

+#### GetAliasController/1

+  > `public static GameObject GetAliasController(GameObject givenController)`

+  * Parameters
+   * `GameObject givenController` - The GameObject of the controller.
+  * Returns
+   * `GameObject` - The GameObject that is the alias controller containing the scripts.

+The GetAliasController method will attempt to get the object that contains the scripts for the controller.

 #### HeadsetTransform/0